-Eggs, almonds, a lemon, and sugar are all that's needed to make the cake.
+Eggs, almonds, one lemon, and sugar are all that's needed to make the cake.
 Grind almonds, grate lemon peel and beat with the yolks and mix in the whites.
-Bake, and you have a lovely dessert.
+Bake and you have a lovely dessert.
 Serve with almond ice cream, as is tradition In Mallorca.
 Easy recipe for almond ice cream included.

 02 of 10

-Named in honor of Santiago (St. James), the patron saint of Spain, this is a moist and list almond cake, with less than one cup of flour.
+Named in honor of Santiago (St. James), the patron saint of Spain, this is a moist and light almond cake with less than one cup of flour.
 St. James Cake is sold in Santiago de Compostela, and all around Galicia, and is very popular with tourists and pilgrims.

 03 of 10

-Pantxineta in Basque, or Panchineta in Spanish, this delicious dessert is a traditional pie from the Basque Country (Pais Vasco) of Spain.
-With an elegant presentation, it is a deceptionally simple dessert to prepare.
+Pantxineta in Basque or Panchineta in Spanish, this delicious dessert is a traditional pie from the Basque Country (Pais Vasco) of Spain.
+With an elegant presentation, it is a deceptively simple dessert to prepare.
 Bake the pastry cream between two puff pastry sheets, and cover with coarsely chopped almonds and hazelnuts and sprinkle with powdered sugar.

 04 of 10